Home » Clinical Trial

 Daniel Legese Achalu

-Assistant Researcher (B.pharm, MBA, MSc student)
+Assistant Researcher (B.pharm, MBA, MSc)

 Research Interest: Pharmacoepidemiological Researches